inmation/WebStudio-docs/GettingStarted/README.md

     ...
 }
 ```
 The reason this works is because when the `onClick` hook triggers, it passes a message to the local `action` containing the payload of the source widget (the text in this case).
-It hands the message down to `myClickAction`, from where the same modifications as before are applied.
+It in turn hands the message down to `myClickAction`, from where the same modifications as before are applied.

 > **Note**: Named action are scoped to the widget that declared them or, as in this case, to the compilation as a whole.
 In the latter case all the widgets in that compilation have access to the named action.